niwatorrri/niwatorrri.github.io/_posts/2019-08-01-california-trip.md

 This is definitely the MOST fascinating part of the California State Route 1.

-- Hearst Castle: built by William Hearst the publishing tycoon.
+- Hearst Castle was: built by William Hearst the publishing tycoon.
 The life of the rich, wow.
 - Elephant seal vista point: Lots of seals, with squirrels and such.
 Real fun!
 - **Big Sur**: This is a looong run and the scenery along the way is far beyond what my words can tell.
 It is so breath-taking.
 You drive along, with sea on the one side and mountain on the other side.
 That's such an amazing experience, and you embrace, you breathe, you immerse yourself, into this spellbinding nature.
 There are many parking spots along the way so you can oftentimes park aside, enjoy, and take some pictures for future treasures.
 I should put some pictures here.
 Some named attractions include McWay Falls, Pfeiffer Beach (this is wonderful for photographers!), and Bixby Creek Bridge.
 But you will definitely receive more other than these!
-- Carmel-by-the-sea: an artistic little town.
+- Carmel-by-the-sea is an artistic little town.
 Very elegant architecture, very elegant food, but it's also very expensive :x